ODH and RHODS Configuration

-- Wait 1-2 mn for the change to take effect.
+- Wait 1-2 minutes for the change to take effect.
 Your tile is now available in the Explore view (bottom left):

-- However it is not yet enabled.
-To enable this tile, you can click on it in the Explorer view, then click on the "Enable" button at the top of the description.
+- However, it is not yet enabled.
+To enable this tile, click on it in the Explorer view, then click the "Enable" button at the top of the description.
 You can also create a ConfigMap from the file cm-mlflow-enable.yaml.

-- Wait another 1-2 mn, and your tile is now ready to use in the Enabled view:
+- Wait another 1-2 minutes, and your tile is now ready to use in the Enabled view: